vani4vani/Bank_Note_Authentification/README.md

 ### Acknowledgement

-This data set has been sourced from the Machine Learning Repository of University of California, Irvine [Bank Note Authentication Data Set (UC Irvine)](https://archive.ics.uci.edu/ml/datasets/banknote+authentication).
+This data set has been sourced from the Machine Learning Repository of University of California, Irvine [Bank Note Authentication Data Set (UC Irvine)](https://archive.ics.uci.edu/ml/datasets/banknote+authentication) for assignment purpose for one of the interview.
-The UCI page mentions the following publication as the source of the data set:

-*Volker Lohweg (University of Applied Sciences, Ostwestfalen-Lippe, volker.lohweg '@' hs-owl.de)* *Helene DÃ¶rksen (University of Applied Sciences, Ostwestfalen-Lippe, helene.doerksen '@' hs-owl.de)*